-Others: Includes Headquarter operations and central shared services operation that manages the Bank's premises and certain corporate costs.
-And also includes, Bank's funding and centralised risk management activities through borrowings, use of derivatives for risk management purposes and investing in assets such as short term placements and corporate and government debt securities.
+Others: Includes Headquarter operations and central shared services operations that manage the Bank's premises and certain corporate costs.
+And also includes, the Bank's funding and centralised risk management activities through borrowings, use of derivatives for risk management purposes and investing in assets such as short term placements and corporate and government debt securities.

 As the Bank's operations are located in Mongolia, no further geographical segment information is provided.
-No revenue from transactions with a single external customer or counterparty amounted to 10% or more of the Bank's total revenue in 2023 or 2022.
+No revenue from transactions with a single external customer or counterparty amounted to 10% or more of the Bank's total revenue in 2024 or 2023.